5ifar/AtliQMart_Supply_Chain_Analysis/README.md

 - Customers Acclaimed Stores, Coolblue and Lotus Mart are the worst affected by delays experiencing delay of more than overall average of 1.7 days.
 Moreover out of the 75% orders affected by delays, more than 60% of orders are delayed by 2 or 3 days.

 <div align="center"> <img src="https://github.com/5ifar/AtliQMart_Supply_Chain_Analysis/blob/main/Assets/Insight%20Images/Insight%2010%20-%20Customer%20level%20Delay%20Trend.PNG" width="50%" height="50%"> </div>

 ---

+## Conclusion:

+The AtliQ Mart: Supply Chain Analysis Power BI Dashboard offers a comprehensive, data-driven approach to understanding key performance metrics across Cities, Products and Customers.
+It provides an in-depth view of KPIs such as On-Time %, In-Full %, On-Time & In-Full % and Average Days of Delayed Delivery, enabling stakeholders to track performance trends over time and benchmark them against targets.

+The detailed breakdown of Customer and Product performance combined with Trend analysis, offers valuable insights into areas requiring optimization.
+This analysis helps identify opportunities for improving supply chain efficiency, enhancing customer satisfaction and meeting delivery expectations.
+The ability to filter data at various levels empowers decision-makers to take targeted actions to drive operational improvements and achieve strategic goals.

+This dashboard ultimately provides AtliQ Mart with a powerful tool for continuous performance monitoring and process optimization, ensuring the company remains competitive in its supply chain management practices.

+---